mynameisek/whitepaper/README.md

 15% (Private) — Q1/Q2, 2020<br/>
 40% (Private or Public) — Q3/Q4, 2020

-By the end of 2020, we predict that the technology for decentralized exchanges will be quite mature and we no longer need to ask questions like “when exchange?”.
-Public offering will come with listing of tokens, and both will happen at the same time.
+By the end of 2020, we predict that the technology for decentralized exchanges will be quite mature and we will no longer need to ask questions like “when exchange?”.
+Public offering will come with the public listing of tokens, and both will happen at the same time.

 ## Related project: Big Dipper